Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Fix: error on multisite upgrade
 * Fix: catch error when multiple fonts plugins are installed at the same time, props @rkwp
 * Fix: catch missing menu for user roles without manage privacy capability, props @nicmare, @omniafausta
-* Fix: error in multisite copy of settings to subsites
 * Fix: load cookiebanner css on cookie policy, to ensure hiding of obsolete categories, props @troglos
 * Fix: cookieshredder on setInterval instead of setTimeout, to ensure continuous cleaning, props @path0
 * Fix: set a legal document transient if no Complianz shortcodes are used at all